by Juli Fraga

-We don’t often pair depression with physical pain but research shows this mental illness can really hurt.
+We don’t always pair depression with physical pain but research shows depression can really hurt.
+Depression can cause body aches, stomach pain, and more.

 Depression hurts.
-And while we often pair this mental illness with emotional pain like sadness, crying, and feelings of hopelessness, research shows that depression can manifest as physical pain, too.
+And while we often associate this mental illness with emotional pain like sadness, crying, and feelings of hopelessness, research shows that depression can manifest as physical pain, too.

 While we don’t often think of depression as physical pain, some cultures do — especially those where it’s “taboo” to openly talk about mental health.